dmaahs2017/cfg/README.md

 # cfg
 My Config files and scripts.

+This master branch is just a blank starting point with the readme.
+Feel free to fork and use this.

-Each branch represents a specific systems config files, ex: Mac, Ubuntu, Manjaro, etc..
+Each other branch represents a specific systems config files, ex: Mac, Ubuntu, Manjaro, etc..
 These will mostly be the same but with subtle OS dependent differences.

 ## The tutorial where I learned to manage config files this way
 https://www.atlassian.com/git/tutorials/dotfiles